archseer/boombox/README.md

 ## TODO

-* Wire up the volume bar plugin into the new volume bar design.
+* ~~Wire up the volume bar plugin into the new volume bar design.~~(Add a .volume-bar-total to limit the handle to an inner margin (narrows the bar with a padding of half the volume handle width)? right now it spans too much.
 * Wire up shuffle and loop.
 * Make a blue-ish hue glow for the header buttons.
 * Fix tabs, so that events work when we switch pages back and forth.